Tell us what you think about the information on this page and how you’re using it. Take our survey.

 • $500 for a second contravention in a three-year period multiplied by the number of employees affected;

-• $1,000 for a third contravention in a three-year period multiplied by the number of employees affected.
+• $5,000 for a third contravention in a three-year period multiplied by the number of employees affected.

 Example of when there are further violations

 Six weeks after serving the compliance order on Lisa's former employer, the officer visited the employer and conducted a further audit.
 The officer found that the employer was now paying overtime to all employees and had posted a copy of the compliance order.
-However, the employer had not provided a copy of the ESA poster and had not ensured that its five employees received proper meal breaks.
+However, the employer had not provided a copy of the ESA poster to its employees and had not ensured that its five employees received proper meal breaks.

 The officer also informed the employer that further violations could result in future notices of contravention being issued and/or prosecution by the ministry.